Hiring a New York Sex Abuse Lawyer

 Who are the perpetrators of sex abuse?

 Unlike random sexual assault, more than 90% of sexual abuse victims know their offenders.
 Sex abuse perpetrators don’t come with scary warning signs.
 In fact, most child sex abusers are often family members or other fellow New Yorkers in a position of trust.
-Individuals that may commit sexual offenses can be parents, uncles, aunts, sports coaches, scout leaders, an employer, or leaders in public institutions, private institutions, and religious institutions.
+Individuals that may commit sexual offenses can be parents, uncles, aunts, physicians, sports coaches, scout leaders, an employer, or leaders in public institutions, private institutions, and religious institutions.

 Signs of Child Sex Abuse